AC Mizal: Career

 AC Mizal started his career as a singer, where he was one of the members of a Malaysian hip hop group, 4U2C, which enjoyed musical supremacy between 1992 and 1996 during the rise of Malaysian hip hop music.
-The group best known for its hit single, "Fiona" which become their signature songs.
+The group best known for its hit single, "Fiona" which become their signature song.
 AC has produced three albums with the group.
 4U2C disbanded in 1996 and most of its members decided to pursue their studies and concentrated on their respective careers.
-AC himself later pursue his acting career after the group went their separate ways.
+AC himself later pursued his acting career after the group went their separate ways.

-Under the mentorship from Yusof Haslam, his acting career began as a main cast as CPL Jefri in early incarnation of Roda-Roda Kuala Lumpur, which aired between 1998 and 1999.
-His breakthrough role came when he portraying Inspector Mazlan in the longest-running Malaysian action drama series, Gerak Khas.
+Under the mentorship of Yusof Haslam, his acting career began as a main cast member as CPL Jefri in early incarnation of Roda-Roda Kuala Lumpur, which aired between 1998 and 1999.
+His breakthrough role came when portraying Inspector Mazlan in the longest-running Malaysian action drama series, Gerak Khas.
 He was one of the series' seven original casts which include Abby Abadi, ACP Shaharon Anuar, Yusof Haslam, Farid Amirul and Deen Maidin.
-Mizal then reprise his role in the series' two movie adaptations.
+Mizal then reprised his role in the series' two movie adaptations.
 He left the series in 2002 after four seasons, for personal reasons and other commitments.

 Mizal interviewed by MeleTOP during the launching of Peace Y'all FM.

 Prior to Gerak Khas movie adaptations, Mizal made his film debut with 1999 drama film, Bara as Hisham.
 The following year, he acted in Pasrah where he paired with Erra Fazira.
 In 2004, Mizal released his solo album, Tassamaqu with "Kali Pertama" featuring Malaysian rapper Reefa, released as singles.

 In the same year, he acted in Afdlin Shauki's 2004 comedy film, Buli, where he plays Rudy, a mastermind behind the fictional Allied Asian Bank robbery.
-He reprise his role on the film's sequel, Buli Balik which was released in 2006.
+He reprised his role on the film's sequel, Buli Balik which was released in 2006.
 He also acted alongside Afdlin, Hans Isaac and Awie in Baik Punya Cilok (2005).

 He is one of few Malaysian artists who contributed a special song titled "Suluhkan Sinar" ("Shine the Light").
 Produced by KRU and released in January 2005, the song was specially dedicated to the victims of the 2004 Indian Ocean earthquake and tsunami and it is officiated by the then-Deputy Prime Minister, Najib Razak.
 Other artists involved in the project were Akademi Fantasia contestants, Erra Fazira, Dayang Nurfaizah, Alleycats, Jaclyn Victor and Anita Sarawak.